 Is the Bible Fantasy?

-If you believe you will take offence to the reply given here, I suggest you stop reading now.
+If you believe you will take offence to the content in this article, I suggest you stop reading now.
 If you are willing to have an open mind, then read on.

 The Short Answer